liv-daliberti/grail-simulation/reports/knn/hyperparameter_tuning/README.md

 - Word2Vec models write their tuned configs beneath `models/knn/word2vec/sweeps/study{1,2,3}/...` so it is easy to diff trained embeddings between studies.
 - TF-IDF sweeps remain lightweight—`viewer_profile,state_text` is still the only augmentation evaluated by default, but feel free to expand via `WORD2VEC_SWEEP_*` / `KNN_TEXT_FIELDS`.

-The elbow plots are now labelled with the data split used (“validation split”), clarifying that the curves reflect held-out evaluation error rather than the training data.
+The elbow plots are now labeled with the data split used (“validation split”), clarifying that the curves reflect held-out evaluation error rather than the training data.

 ## Post-Study Opinion Regression